James-P-D/DraughtsMinimax/README.md

 ![Screenshot](https://github.com/James-P-D/DraughtsMinimax/blob/master/Chaining.gif)

 Finally, please note that there are many different variations of the game of Draughts.
-Some games allow 'Kings' to take pieces in any diagonal direction, but can only move to unocupied spaces in one direction.
+Some games allow 'Kings' to take pieces in any diagonal direction, but can only move to unoccupied spaces in one direction.
 Other variations allow 'Kings' to move any number of places diagonally providing the path is clear, meaning the piece can move from one corner of the board to the opposite corner in a single step, much like a Queen in Chess.
 In one (frankly insane) variation, captured pieces are left on the board but are now unmoveable and cannot be jumped over.
 There's even a variation where the whole board 'wraps' in all four directions so it possible for pieces to move leftwards across the board and then suddenly appear on the right-hand side of the board.

 Basically what I'm saying is, if you don't like the choice of rules, don't email me, just fork the repository and keep it to yourself. :)